8) Provisions (other than employee benefits)

 Other services

 Other services comprises amount billed to subsidiary companies on account of core business advisory, procurement, sourcing of funds, guarantee commission, and other support services.
-The income is recognized on accrual basis as per the terms specified in the service agreement, provided the consideration is reliably determinable and no significant uncertainty exists regarding the collection.
+The income is recognized on accrual basis as per the terms specified in the service agreement over time, provided the consideration is reliably determinable and no significant uncertainty exists regarding the collection.

 12) Borrowing costs